About The Energy Career Fair

 The MIT Energy Career Fair provides an intimate environment for top caliber students with a passion for energy and companies to connect.
-Evolved from the Energy EXPO, which in previous years connected PhD candidates, MBA students, and undergraduates from all majors with over 20 companies, this year’s Career Fair meets the demand for hundreds of students at MIT.
-This year, the Fair features a diverse range of industries: clean tech, oil & gas, energy storage and management, energy consulting, etc. The event is open to all MIT and Harvard students.
+Evolved from the Energy EXPO, which in previous years connected PhD candidates, MBA students, and undergraduates from all majors with over 10 companies, this year’s Career Fair meets the demand for hundreds of students at MIT.
+This year, the Fair features a diverse range of industries: clean tech, oil & gas, energy storage and management, energy consulting, etc. The event is open to all college students and post-docs in the Greater Boston area.

 The MIT Energy Expo held by the MIT Undergraduate Energy Club in past years was a cocktail-style networking event.
 We are replacing this event with a separate MIT Energy Career Fair aimed specifically at connecting MIT students to internship and full-time career opportunities within the energy industry.